Does a hairdressing consultation scare you?

 This shows the client that you were paying attention.
 If you have additional questions, now is the time to ask.
 Also, ask if the client has any more questions for you.
 Book any future appointments and then it is time to start the hairdressing service.

 This consultation method will no doubt attract new clients and give you success behind the chair.

 If you enjoyed reading this article on hairdressing consultation tips, you should also check out this article about hair salon statistics.

-We also wrote articles on similar topics, like hair salon business cards, hair styling apps, hair salon logo examples, famous hair stylists to follow online, hair salon prices list, and how to recruit hair stylists for your salon.
+We also wrote articles on similar topics, like hair salon business cards, hair styling apps, hair salon logo examples, famous hair stylists to follow online, hair salon prices list, how to fire a hair client, and how to recruit hair stylists for your salon.